-The packaging design is one of the most important elements in the marketing strategy of a product, especially when it comes to large retailers.
-The theme of the packaging design is also widely faced by students, who often respond with surprising solutions.
+Packaging design is one of the most important elements within the marketing strategy of a product, especially when it comes to large distribution.
+The theme of packaging design is also widely addressed by students, who often respond with surprising solutions.

-It is precisely in supermarkets that packaging design plays a vital role in attracting potential customers, in large racks where products are joined to one another seamlessly, often the choice falls on the consumer product that emerges through a detail of his package, a particular shape, a color, a sound that can be issued while the package is opened or closed, a particular feature.
-Increasingly, the packaging design has transformed the packaging function from a simple container that protects the product by means of captivating communication can attract more customers.
+It is precisely in large-scale distribution that packaging design plays a fundamental role in attracting possible customers, in large shelves where products are placed side by side without solution of continuity, often the choice of the consumer falls on the product that emerges thanks to a detail of its package, a particular shape, a color, the sound that the package can emit while opening or closing it, a particular functionality.
+Packaging design has increasingly transformed the function of packaging from a simple container that protects the product by means of captivating communication capable of attracting a greater clientele.

-To have a clear idea of how important the role of packaging design is and rooted in the customer experience, just think that the most elegant and particular packages are considered collectible objects, conveying in space and time the image of the brand that has produced.
+To get a clear idea of how important and rooted the role of packaging design is in the customer experience, just think that the most elegant and particular packages are considered objects to be collected, conveying the image of the brand that has them over time and space. produced.

 Below we offer a collection of 6 packaging design projects that have caught our eye, developed by students of universities around the world:

 The Neato Burrito package was designed by the students Kelsey Byrd, Haley Ellis, Marcus Mrazeck, Elizabeth Sweeney of Clemson University, SC, USA.
 The design challenge was to devise an innovative and simple packaging that would allow you to eat taco and burrito on-the-go without getting dirty.

 The pre-folded cardboard replaces the traditional aluminum foil and allows you to compress the wrapper to fit the rest of the burrito while you eat it.
 The packaging is also practical for take away, so you can eat the burrito without getting dirty wherever you are.